Schoonover Stadium

 Olga Mural Field at Schoonover Stadium is a baseball venue located on the campus of Kent State University in Kent, Ohio, United States.
 It is home to the Kent State Golden Flashes baseball team, a member of the National Collegiate Athletic Association (NCAA) in Division I and the Mid-American Conference East Division.
 The field opened in 1966 and was previously known as Gene Michael Field from 1990 to 2003.
 The field was renamed in late 2003 and renovated in 2005 with additional upgrades made from 2006 through 2008 and again in 2013 to 2014.
 It has a seating capacity of 1,148 people with a Shaw Sports Turf synthetic playing surface.

 History

-The field was built in 1966, replacing Memorial Field, which was located along Summit Street adjacent to Memorial Stadium.
-The site of Memorial Field was needed for construction of the university's new 12-story library and a science classroom building, later named Williams Hall.
-Memorial Field was built in 1960 and was used for games from 1961–1965.
-While at Memorial Field, in 1964, the team qualified for its first NCAA tournament and hosted the Minnesota Golden Gophers.
-Memorial Field had been built to replace the team's previous field, which opened in 1941 and was located on the opposite side of Memorial Stadium, after that area was used as a site for a new classroom building, Bowman Hall.
+The Golden Flashes have played at the current site of Schoonover Stadium since 1966.
+It is the fourth location to serve as the team's home field since the team was founded in 1914.
+After playing their first few seasons at a makeshift field at the bottom of the hill on the original campus, the team played at Rockwell Field from 1920 to 1941, then the southeastern edge of campus.
+Rockwell Field was also shared with the football and track teams.
+In 1942, the team moved to a new field along Summit Street that was part of a Works Progress Administration project that also included an adjacent football field surrounded by a cinder track, later known as Memorial Stadium.
+This baseball field, often referred to just as the "varsity baseball field" served as home to the Flashes until 1960, when the site was needed for construction of a new academic building, later named Bowman Hall.
+A new field, located on the opposite end of Memorial Stadium from the previous field, opened in 1961, and was often referred to as Memorial Field or "Memorial baseball field".
+While at Memorial Field, in 1964, the team qualified for its first NCAA tournament and hosted the eventual national champion Minnesota Golden Gophers in the district round of the 1964 NCAA University Division baseball tournament.
+Memorial Field served as the Flashes' home field through the 1965 season when that site was needed for construction of the university's new 12-story library and a science classroom building later named Williams Hall.